SilkRose/Pony/archive/blogs/census-consensus.md

 I bring up The Exploding Story to say: this is where it all began.
 I won't speak for Bob, but for me this is where I realized a story could be more than just a story, it could be an event.
 We immediately knew that whatever we did next year, we wanted it to be interactive.
 This was something we'd always wanted, but didn't have the time for this first event.

 Next year's event, was exactly that, interactive.
-[Democracy Manifest](https://www.fimfiction.net/story/575601/democracy-manifest), known as The Democracy Story, was interactive, it used the like button as a way to vote on proposals in the story.
+[Democracy Manifest](https://www.fimfiction.net/story/575601/democracy-manifest), known as The Democracy Story, was interactive; it used the like button as a way to vote on proposals in the story.
 I wrote the code while Bob did the writing, but this time with some outside help.
 I also wrote two chapters.

 Something interesting about the code that only I utilized was: it allowed branching paths.
 I wrote the chapter where you vote on if Pinkie or Fluttershy are cuter.
 Then whoever is voted less cute, goes back to the voting ponies to ask them if she should ask out the other pony.
 If you'd like to read the alternative chapters, you can do so [here](https://github.com/SilkRose/Pony/blob/mane/stories/democracy-manifest/democracy-manifest-meta.md) in my [Pony](https://github.com/SilkRose/Pony) repository.

-A fun fact about this story: no matter who you vote as cutest, or if you vote for them to ask out the other, I made it so they always ended up together.
+A fun fact about this story: no matter which way you vote on my two chapters, I made it so they always ended up together.

 I recently re-read this story, and I really liked this line I wrote in it:
 > Fluttershy smiles, appearing more relaxed after getting that off her chest.
 "She's just so amazing, I really want to ask her out, but I don't know if I could do it without the support of a bunch of ponies I don't know who agree that she is cuter than me."